arnoldt100/anansi/documentation/source/Classes/AnansiMolecularDynamics.cpp.rst

     .. function:: void AnansiMolecularDynamics::_doSimulation() override

-    .. function:: void AnansiMolecularDynamics::_initializeSimulation( int const argc, char const * const * const argv ) override
+    .. function:: void AnansiMolecularDynamics::_initializeSimulationEnvironmnet( int const argc, char const * const * const argv ) override

-        Performs the initialization of the simulation.
+        Performs the initialization of the simulation execution environment.

-        Some key functionality initialized are the following:
-        A duplicate communicator of the MPI_WORLD_COMMUNICATOR.
+        The MPI environment is initiated.
+A duplicate communicator of the MPI_WORLD_COMMUNICATOR is made.

         :param argc const int: The size of the array char* argv[].
         :param argv char const * const * const &: Contains the command line options.